Part of Speech and Morphology Search Card

 Nominal compounds panel

-- Lookup: choosing one compound shows its members, every metrical position it takes in the verse (form, shape, feet, princeps or biceps start), every occurrence in the corpus with its line text, and a button that scans all of its lines word by word.
+#anchors the word edge —#ἀγα= starts with,μων#/mwn#= ends in ‑μων (Beta Code writes long o as w and long e as h, soths#= ‑της).
+Choosing one compound shows its members (exact member and lemma), every metrical position it takes in the verse, every occurrence in the corpus with its line text, and a button that shows all of its lines scanned word by word.

 Members of the matching compounds